-Rx Wealth Advisors is a physician-focused financial advisory firm.
+Rx Wealth Advisors is a physician-focused financial advisory firm located in the Pittsburgh, Pennsylvania metropolitan area.
 Their primary focus is to help medical doctors maximize their earnings, keep more money in their pocket, and cultivate wealth so they can live the life they’ve earned and deserve.
-Rx Wealth can be reached at 412-227-9007, via email at email@example.com, or on the web at rxwealthadvisors.com.
+Rx Wealth can be reached at 412-227-9007, via email at firstname.lastname@example.org, or on the web at rxwealthadvisors.com.

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.